minentlendubane8-bot/GPS-navigation-wheel-robot/README.md

 ## Communication & Remote Operation
 ESP32 microcontroller orchestrates all sensors and actuators.

-MQTT protocol enables remote monitoring and control from a dashboard or mobile device.
+MQTT protocol enables remote monitoring and control from a  mobile device.

 ## Hardware Stack